k5iogura/ImageNet_Utils/README.md

 Utils to help download images, crop bounding box, GUI tool to annotate image in XML file etc.

 **Dwonload Flickr images which includes .flickr.com as url only**
+url list provided by ImageNet.org includes fake url such as north korea redirections.
+flickr url is safety :0

 Grap the source